Pros

 U.S. Bank Application Process

-U.S. Bank does not give a timeline for how long the banking application process takes.
+U.S. Bank does not publicly provide a timeline for how long the application and approval process typically takes.

 U.S. Bank Features